BookStackApp/website/content/blog/bookstack-release-v21-12.md

 The audit log has received another update thanks to [@johnroyer](https://github.com/BookStackApp/BookStack/pull/3081).
 It's now possible to search the audit log by IP address.
-The search is a prefix-match so you can search using just the starting portion if needing to search a range.
+The search is a prefix-match so you can filter using just the starting portion if needing to match an IP range.

 ![IP address search in audit log](/images/2021/12/audit_log_search.png)